How do Dengie balancers work?

 What’s in Dengie balancers?

-Both Alfa-A and Hi-Fi balancers are based on the same key ingredients, which are as follows:
+Both Performance+ and Leisure Balancers are based on the same key ingredients, which are as follows:

 - Alfalfa – providing natural vitamins and minerals that are easy for the horse to absorb.